jkranabetter/DrummerBaby/readme.md

-# MiniBoy Drum Machine
+# DrummerBaby Drum Machine

-The Miniboy uses a standard [Arduino](https://store.arduino.cc/products/arduino-uno-rev3s) and a [Wav Trigger](https://robertsonics.com/wav-trigger/) to create drum rhythms.
+The DrummerBaby uses a standard [Arduino](https://store.arduino.cc/products/arduino-uno-rev3s) and a [Wav Trigger](https://robertsonics.com/wav-trigger/) to create drum rhythms.
 Its a simpler version of the DrummerBoy that incorperates 32 preprogrammed beats, and three selectable drum sets.

 ![your-pic-caption-name](front.jpg)